visitscotland/dot-com-brxm-pipeline-development/docs/sbom/README.md

 ## Generating a Dependency Tree with Maven

-The Maven goal `dependency:tree` can be used to displays the dependency tree for a project:
+The Maven goal `dependency:tree` can be used to display the dependency tree for a project:

 https://maven.apache.org/plugins/maven-dependency-plugin/tree-mojo.html